ohepworthbell/Customboom/README.md

 ### Possible future additions

 * Background graphic for the game (retro - possible animation in future?
 Would this cause frame-rate issues?)
+* Extra lives occasionally fall, same time as ball but slower so they can be caught
 * Add in table-top graphic (with width calculation to edge of play)
 * Ability to add sounds
 * Improve external customisability - calculate can size from image, rather than pre-set?